NMoroney/macos-command_line_examples/examples/mc_15_ensmallen/readme.md

 <img src="aligned_contours-xy_rgb.png" width=500px>

-Note that the contours are aligned on the origin (0,0) before the optimization.
+Note that both contours are centered on the origin (0,0) before the optimization.